Enaium/jimmer-gradle/README.md

 ## Feature

-- Generate code for database table, column and association.
+- Generate code for table, column and association from database or ddl.
 - Incremental compile for dto language (apt/ksp).
 - Add implementation (spring-boot-start/sql/sql-kotlin) for dependencies.
 - Add annotationProcessor/ksp for dependencies.